-Projects can apply for a total volume of approximately \in 400k for a running time of up to 2 years.
+Projects can apply for a total volume of approximately \in 400k for a period of up to 2 years.
 Half of the financial volume and at most \in 200k will be funded by the Initiative and Networking Fund (INF).
-The contribution by participating Helmholtz Centres has to be confirmed by a signed letter from the board of directors, both the administrative and scientific director3, when submitting the proposal.
+The contribution by participating Helmholtz Centres has to be confirmed by a signed letter from the board of directors, either by the administrative, the scientific director or both3, when submitting the proposal.